vcal-project/vcal-core/INSTALL.md

 cargo test --release
 ```

-This will produce the optimized static library at:
+This will compile the optimized Rust library artifact:

 ```
 target/release/libvcal_core.rlib
 ```

+> The `libvcal_core.rlib` file is used internally by Cargo when linking other Rust crates.
+> You do not need to reference it manually unless building a custom FFI wrapper.

 ---